wangmengHB/react-svg-images/README.md

 # react-svg-images
-collection of svg images wrapped in react component
+Collection of svg images wrapped in react component

 # Install